 - help reduce anxiety during labor

-There’s a common concern that essential oils can metabolize into toxic compounds when absorbed through a mother’s bloodstream.
-However, experts have generally determined that when used in the right dosages, this isn’t an issue.
+There’s a common concern that essential oils can metabolize into toxic compounds when absorbed through a pregnant person’s bloodstream.
+But experts have generally determined that when used in the right dosages, this isn’t an issue.

 The key is sticking to recommended amounts and following all suggested guidelines (below!).
-Be sure to check in with your healthcare provider with any questions or concerns.
+Be sure to check in with your doctor with any questions or concerns.

 First off, avoid using essential oils during the first trimester.
 The first trimester is the most critical period during pregnancy, and any risk of exposing the fetus to a toxic substance should be avoided at all costs.